Perverted by Language: Content

-The album opens with "Eat Y'self Fitter" (described as "an endlessly cycling rockabilly chug with extra keyboard oddities and sudden music-less exchanges for the chorus"), which John Peel picked as one of his Desert Island Discs; when Peel had first heard the track – in a session the band recorded in March 1983 – he stated on air that he had fainted and that his producer, John Walters, had to resuscitate him.
+The album opens with "Eat Y'self Fitter", described by a music critic as "an endlessly cycling rockabilly chug with extra keyboard oddities and sudden music-less exchanges for the chorus".
+John Peel picked the song as one of his Desert Island Discs.
+Peel stated when he first heard the track – in a session the band recorded in March 1983 – he had fainted and that his producer, John Walters, had to resuscitate him.
 "Neighbourhood of Infinity" was seen by AllMusic's Ned Raggett as "a sequel of sorts to 'The Man Whose Head Expanded'".
 "Garden" features what Q magazine's Simon McEwen considered Mark E. Smith's "most oblique lyrics yet".
 Brix Smith, who was not yet a full-time group member, co-wrote and performs lead vocals on "Hotel Blöedel" (originally "One More Time for the Record", a song written for her band Banda Dratsing); the title was inspired by a night's stay in a Nuremberg hotel next door to an abattoir.
 It was the first Fall track to feature anyone other than Mark E. Smith on lead vocals.

 Side two opens with "Smile", which according to Raggett "shows the band's abilities at tense audio drama excellently", with "a relentless, steady build, winding up to a total explosion that never comes".
 "I Feel Voxish" has been described as Mark E. Smith's "sound experiment", "where he gets playful with meter and alliteration".
 "Tempo House" was taken from a video recording of the band's performance at The Haçienda in July 1983 as, according to Paul Hanley, the studio bass sound was disappointing.
 The album closes with "Hexen Definitive/Strife Knot", described as "almost a country (and western) stroll" and "one song that encapsulated The Fall's spirit".